SamwelOpiyo/Greenshoe_Database_ActiveMQ/README.md

 # Greenshoe_Database_ActiveMQ

+Ensure you have python 2 and pip installed.

 #File 1
 generatecsv.py generates letters randomly from "A","C","G" or "T" randomly and writes them to a CSV file containing 12 columns and 100 rows